-White bean and mushroom stroganoff is an easy weeknight dinner recipe that is full of nourishing ingredients!
-This vegetarian stroganoff uses mushrooms for great texture while white beans add protein and extra fibre.
-Plus sour cream, dijon mustard, smoked paprika and a little brandy for lots of great flavours!
-Serve this stroganoff with rice or pasta to soak up all the sauce.
+This white bean and mushroom stroganoff recipe is an easy weeknight dinner that’s full of nourishing ingredients!
+We’re using a combination of mushrooms (think portobello, shitake, oyster and button) and white beans to make this stroganoff both vegetarian AND healthy.
+The stroganoff sauce is a mixture of sour cream, dijon mustard, smoked paprika and a little brandy so it’s packed with lots of great flavours.
+Serve with rice or pasta to soak up all the sauce!

 Elizabeth Chloe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 - Ingredients and Substitutions

 - How to Make White Bean and Mushroom Stroganoff Recipe

 So I love a traditional stroganoff as much as the next gal.
 Tender strips of beef smothered in that creamy, mustardy stroganoff sauce – what’s not to love?!
 But sometimes it’s nice to change it up a little and I enjoy the challenge of turning a meat recipe into something a little more veggie friendly.

 Enter stage right this white bean and mushroom stroganoff recipe!
 I could have just kept it to the mushrooms alone and it would have tasted sensational – mushrooms were MADE for stroganoff recipes – but the addition of white beans really takes this recipe to a whole new level!